JonF12/DotNetHtmxTemplate/README.md

 # DotNet Htmx TypeScript Tailwind template with razor views and API

-Simple template (version .NET 8) with everything set up to show a basic movies page with CRUD and server side HTML rendering.
+Simple .NET 8 template with everything set up to show basic movie data with CRUD and server side HTML rendering

 # Why?

-To write as little javascript as possible.
+To write little or no javascript

 ## Prerequisites